Ask an Expert: Four Tips for Summer Safety

 - Check yourself and your children for ticks after being outdoors, especially if you have been camping or hiking.
 Instructions for effectively removing ticks are available on the CDC website.

 Tip 4:Prevent injuries.
-Nearly everyone is more active and spends more time outdoors this time of year.
-Falls at home and on the playground are common sources of injuries and visits to the emergency room.
+Falls at home and on the playground are common causes of visits to the emergency room.
 To avoid injury:

-- Make certain playgrounds are well maintained and have soft landing spots underneath.
+- Be sure playgrounds are well maintained and have soft landing areas.

-Enjoy fun in the sun, but remember to make safety a top priority so that summer is incident and accident free.
+Enjoy fun in the sun, but make safety a priority so that summer is incident and accident free.

 By: Kathleen Riggs, Utah State University Extension family and consumer sciences professor, firstname.lastname@example.org or 435-586-8132